nbaltens/Pizza-Restaurant/README.md

 # Pizza-Restaurant
-A restaurant website built with plain HTML CSS and Javascript.
+A restaurant website constructed from a designed mockup.
+Built with HTML, CSS, ad Javascript